nanofuzz/nanofuzz/README.md

 # NaNofuzz
 Numerical fuzzer for Typescript.
-This is currently part of a research project and is not intended for real-world use.
+This is a research project and is not presently intended for real-world use.